msherif4/kodo/docs/source/c_bindings.rst

 Build (manually downloaded dependencies) ........................................
 The dependencies required to build the Kodo C bindings are Kodo itself + the dependencies of Kodo.
-Kodo's dependencies are specified on the :ref:`kodo-dependencies` section.
+Kodo's dependencies are specified in the :ref:`kodo-dependencies` section.
 On that page you will also find the description of how to build Kodo with manually downloaded dependencies.
 This procedure is the same for the Kodo C-bindings.